codex-storage/nim-codex/docs/Marketplace.md

-# Running Codex with Marketplace
+# Running a Local Codex Network with Marketplace Support

 This tutorial will provide you with information on how to run a small Codex network with the _storage marketplace_ enabled; i.e., the functionality in Codex which allows participants to offer and buy storage in a market, ensuring that storage providers honor their part of the deal by means of cryptographic proofs.